Mr. Men

-Mr. Men is a British series of children's books written and illustrated by English author Roger Hargreaves which began publication in August 1971.
+Mr. Men is a British series of children's books and media franchise written and illustrated by English author Roger Hargreaves which began publication in August 1971.
 From 1981, an accompanying series of Little Miss books by the same author (but with female characters) was published.
 A similar series of animal characters known as Timbuctoo started in 1978.
 After Hargreaves's death in 1988, his son Adam Hargreaves began writing and illustrating new Mr. Men and Little Miss stories.

-Each book in the original Mr. Men and Little Miss series introduced a different title character and his/her single dominant personality trait to convey a simple moral lesson.
+Each book in the original Mr. Men and Little Miss series introduced a different title character and their single dominant personality trait to convey a simple moral lesson.
 The Mr. Men and Little Miss characters frequently reappeared in other characters' books.
 As of 2021, a total of 92 Mr. Men and Little Miss characters had been featured in the series.
-The books' simple stories, with brightly coloured, boldly drawn illustrations, have sold over 100 million copies worldwide across 28 countries.
+The books' simple stories, with brightly coloured, boldly drawn illustrations, have sold over 200 million copies worldwide across 28 countries.

 History

 Roger Hargreaves

 The first six Mr. Men books were published in the United Kingdom on 10 August 1971.
 Mr. Tickle was the first Mr. Men character created by Hargreaves, inspired by his son Adam, who had asked him what a tickle looked like.
 Hargreaves responded with a round, orange figure with long, bendy arms.
 The account of the first book's creation is currently being disputed.
 According to John Malam, who wrote Roger Hargreaves' entry in the Oxford Dictionary of National Biography, the inspiration for his initial creations came while doodling at work.
 Malam told Amelia Tait of the New Statesman in 2021 of the anecdote about his son's query: "It became too good to dispute and no doubt helped in the early marketing campaigns."
-Also, Adam's question was one of his most impossible questions as said in the documentary 50 Years of Mr. Men.

 Over the course of the 1970s, Roger Hargreaves produced 38 more Mr. Men in addition to Mr. Tickle, as well as producing a number of other Mr. Men books.
 In the 1980s, Roger Hargreaves began the Little Miss series with 'Little Miss Bossy', and he produced 21 characters and books.
-As well as this, two special Mr. Men stories were created in 1985 ('Mr. Nobody' and 'Mr. Christmas').
+As well as this, two special Mr. Men stories were created in 1984 and 1985 ('Mr. Nobody' and 'Mr. Christmas').
 Both of these books have been re-released in later years.
 Roger Hargreaves died in 1988, and his son Adam took over the franchise.